kjappelbaum/ml_molsim/README.md

 We also host a [Kaggle competition](http://www.kaggle.com/c/molsim2020) for this exercise.

-To join this competition, you need to create an account on www.kaggle.com.
+To join this competition, you need to create an account on www.kaggle.com and use the features (`features.csv`) you can find on the competition site or also in the `data` directory to predict the high-pressure uptake of carbon dioxide.

 You can either drag and drop your solution `.csv` on the [submission page](https://www.kaggle.com/c/molsim2020/submit).

 ![Kaggle submission page](_static/kaggle_upload.png)

+An example submission file can be found in `data/submission.csv`.

 Please share your code with a Kaggle notebook!